GTBitsOfGood/irc/README.md

 ## Code Style

 Indents should be made up of two spaces.
 Use double quotes ("") for strings, and not single quotes ('').
 Semicolons are optional in JavaScript but you should use them anyway.
 Use spaces within braces, but not within brackets.
-See `.eslintrc.yml` for the exact rules.
+See .eslintrc.yml and .eslintignore for more details.

 To fix the code style for a file, run